 Policies that accelerate the transition to a clean energy economy can either address supply or demand.
 Focusing on the supply side of the equation — extraction and refining — is critical to making sure that fossil fuels stay in the ground.

 California is a top-ten oil-producing state, though production has been declining since the mid-1980s.
-We are already making the transition from dirty oil and gas to clean energy, but we need to move faster to secure a climate-safe faster.
+We are already making the transition from dirty oil and gas to clean energy, but we need to move faster to secure a climate-safe future.
 California has the tools and the know-how to accelerate the shift off of fossil fuels, but oil and gas interests are doing everything they can to block progress in Sacramento.
 The Climate Center works with activists across the state, frontline community leaders, state elected officials, and more to ensure that the inevitable transition to clean energy is a just transition.
 In doing so, we can make sure that fossil fuel workers and their families receive the support they need.